 In most cases, financial aid counselors have the responsibility of reviewing and making a decision regarding an appeal.
 However, if the counselor can not make a decision, the financial aid appeals committee will meet and make the decision to approve or suspend aid.

 If the appeal is approved, the financial aid counselor will award aid only for one semester on a probationary status.
-The student will be sent an email explaining that if the student fails to make satisfactory academic progress for that semester, financial aid will not be awarded in the future unless an additional appeal is submitted and approved.
-All instructions will be sent again to the student.
+The student will be sent an email explaining that if the student fails to make satisfactory academic progress for that semester, financial aid will not be awarded in the future unless the student passes an academic plan or passes the SAP measurements.

 If the financial aid appeals committee agrees that the student should be denied aid based on the latest appeal, notification will be sent to student via email, and alternative financing options will be suggested to the student.
 The student may decide to self-pay or take a leave of absence.
 However, a student does not regain eligibility for aid by sitting out a semester.
 Instead, that student will need to make an additional appeal prior to returning to Furman to be considered for eligibility.
 A student does not automatically regain eligibility for aid if it has been suspended for a semester.